-Units possible in 4 years: 28 Units to Graduate: 28
+Credits possible in 4 years: 28 Credits to Graduate: 28

-- 1. Seven (7) units of credit would be possible each year.
+- 1. Seven (7) credits would be possible each year.
 Twenty-eight (28) in four years (7.5 units for some students). - 2.
 All students shall successfully complete: - a.
-4 units of English, including English I & II; - b.
-3 units of Mathematics, Algebra and beyond (4 units are strongly recommended); - c.
-3 units of Science, including Physical Science and Biology I, 1 unit of Biology II, Chemistry I, or Physics; - d.
-3 units of Social Studies, including 1 unit of American History, 1 unit of Government, and .5 unit of World History; - e.
-2 units of Foreign Language (same language); - f.
-1 unit of a Fine Art; - g.
-1 unit of a Practical Art; - h.
-1 unit of Physical Education; - i. .5 unit of Health; - j. .5 unit of Personal Finance; - k.
-Remaining units will be electives - 1.
-2 units of advanced electives from English, Math, Science, Social Studies or Foreign Language; - 3.
-Maintain a 3.0 or higher GPA in Math, Science, Social Studies and English - 4.
-It is strongly recommended that candidates for the Advanced Studies Diploma take the ACT at least twice prior to graduating - 5.
-Pass examinations on the Constitution of the United States and Missouri - 6.
-Students will have one elective credit waived for each year of attendance at Vo-Tech.
+4 credits of English, including English I & II. - b.
+3 credits of Mathematics, Algebra and beyond (4 units are strongly recommended). - c.
+3 credits of Science, including Physical Science and Biology I, 1 unit of Biology II, Chemistry I, or Physics. - d.
+3 credits of Social Studies, including 1 credit of American History, 1 credit of Government, and .5 credit of World History. - e.
+2 credits of Foreign Language (same language). - f.
+1 credit of a Fine Art. - g.
+1 credit of a Practical Art. - h.
+1 credit of Physical Education. - i.
+0.5 credit of Health. - i.
+0.5 credit of Personal Finance. - k.
+Remaining credit will be electives - l.
+2 credit of advanced electives from English, Math, Science, Social Studies or Foreign Language. - 3.
+Maintain a 3.0 or higher GPA in Math, Science, Social Studies and English. - 4.
+It is strongly recommended that candidates for the Advanced Studies Diploma take the ACT at least twice prior to graduating. - 5.
+Pass examinations on the Constitution of the United States and Missouri. - 6.
+All students must pass an exam or exams on the principles of American civics. - 7.
+Students will have one elective credit waived for each year of attendance at Vo-Tech. - 8.
+Students who take EMT courses at Vo-Tech will have one science credit waived with counselor approval. - 9.
+Students who take AG I, AG II, and Advanced Animal or Plant Science will have on science credit waived with counselor approval. - 10.
+Students who take two JROTC courses will have one P.E. credit waived with counselor approval.